Using the OpenTelemetry Demo

 The demo serves as an invaluable resource for understanding how to implement and use OpenTelemetry in real-world applications.
 Using the Ascent platform with the OTel Demo enables you to converge all of the IT data, manage the telemetry data, and monitor and troubleshoot the operational data in real-time.
 The following steps guide you through the process of using the OTel Demo application with Ascent.

-For all users that want to get started with Ascent should follow these five (5) simple steps:
+All users getting started with using the OTel Demo with Ascent should follow these simple steps:

-In this guide, we cover the key goals and related activities of each step to ensure a quick and easy setup of Ascent.
+In these steps, we cover the key goals and related activities to ensure a quick and easy setup of OTel Demo with Ascent along with the full pipeline deployment process.

 The goal is to ingest telemetry data (logs, metrics, traces) from relevant systems.